Stevertus/objD/README.md

 [//]: # (basics/file)
 ## File
-The [Pack]() class already required some files, therefore this is the definition.
+The [Pack]() class already required some files.
+The file class simply generates a new mcfunction file with content and a path.

 The File constructor has two required arguments: